Automated Teller Machines (ATMs)

 We have three automated teller machines (ATMs) on campus in the West Pavilion lobby, the East Tower lobby, and the Memorial Hermann Tower lobby.

-There are 2 gift shops located on our campus for your convenience.
-Lori's Gift shop is located on the first floor curved hallway between the East and West Lobby and Zen & Now is located in the Memorial Hermann Tower.
-Both of our gift shops have flowers, stationery, gifts, and magazines to brighten patients' rooms.
+There is a gift shop located on our campus for your convenience.
+Lori's Gift Shop is located on the first floor curved hallway between the East and West Lobby and has flowers, stationery, gifts, and magazines to brighten patients' rooms.

 Lori's Gift Shop